turingschool/front-end-curriculum/projects/Fitlit-part one.md

 ### 3rd Party Libraries

-Please get instructor approval first before using additional 3rd-party libraries.
-You may use [Day.js](https://www.npmjs.com/package/dayjs) to help with manipulating / formatting dates.
+***Please get instructor approval first before using additional 3rd-party libraries.***  You may use [Day.js](https://www.npmjs.com/package/dayjs) to help with manipulating / formatting dates.
 You may also use [Chart.js](https://www.npmjs.com/package/chart.js) in order to help with displaying some data.
 (Note: Learning a new technology does take extra time.
 Plan ahead and maybe do a research spike over the first weekend, before deciding to use it.)
+- ***You are not required to use any 3rd party libraries***
 </section>

 ### Iteration 1 - Get Familiar with the Data and Users